function61/varasto/docs/guide_network-folders.md

 --------------------------------------

-Once you've started the FUSE projector, we should test that it works before moving on to configure Samba. `$ cd /mnt/varasto/id` and under that directory run `$ cd "$id_of_any_collection_you_have_created" && ls`.
+Once you've started the FUSE projector, we should test that it works before moving on to configure Samba.

+FUSE projector works like this: if you have a collection with ID `bmnpli5QXgc`, it can be accessed over fuse at `/mnt/varasto/id/bmnpli5QXgc`.

+Find a collection from Varasto's web UI to test with, and `$ cd` into that.
 FUSE projector dynamically fetches the latest revision of that collection.
 You should see its files now.

-Once you've got the FUSE projector working, it's time to set up Samba.
+If the above works, it's time to set up Samba.

 Setting up Samba